Home

 Reviewed by Kevin J. Duncan

-Updated Mar 23, 2026
+Updated May 14, 2026

 What most fantasy stories have in common

-Before we get into the prompts, it helps to have a rough idea of what fantasy stories tend to include.
+Before we get into the writing prompts, it helps to have a rough idea of what fantasy stories tend to include.
 Not in a strict, rule-based way, but just the patterns you’ll see over and over again once you start paying attention.

 Most fantasy stories include some form of magic, and in a lot of cases there’s at least some kind of system behind it, even if the reader only sees part of it.
 They also tend to take place in a world that’s clearly not our own, with different rules, histories, and structures, but still consistent enough that it feels believable once you’re in it.